mrkkrp/markkarpov.com/post/what-does-a-humped-critter-have-to-teach-us.md

 ## OCaml and Haskell

-OCaml and Haskell may be closer to each other than to any other popular programming languages, some differences are:
+[OCaml and Haskell][haskell-vs-ocaml] may be closer to each other than to any other popular programming languages, some differences are:

 * OCaml is strict, while Haskell is ~~lazy~~, err… non-strict.
 * OCaml has polymorphic variants and objects, which are essentially a form